Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 SC 1.3.1: Invalid value for scope attribute

-The scope attribute must have one of the following values: auto, row, col, rowgroup, or colgroup.
+The scope attribute must have one of the following values: row, col, rowgroup, or colgroup.
 See WCAG2 HTML Technique H63.

 E8791